cisagov/LME/README.md

 [![Downloads](https://img.shields.io/github/downloads/cisagov/lme/total.svg)]()

 # Logging Made Easy
-Initially created by NCSC and now maintained by CISA, Logging Made Easy is a self-install tutorial for small organizations to gain a basic level of centralized security logging for Windows clients and provide functionality to detect attacks.
-It's the coming together of multiple open software platforms which come at no cost to users, where LME helps the reader integrate them together to produce an end-to-end logging capability.
-We also provide some pre-made configuration files and scripts, although there is the option to do it on your own.
+CISA's Logging Made Easy has a self-install tutorial for small organizations to gain a basic level of centralized security logging for Windows clients and provide functionality to detect attacks.
+It's the coming together of multiple open software platforms which come at no cost to users.
+LME helps the users integrate them together to produce an end-to-end logging capability.
+We also provide some pre-made configuration files and scripts, although there is the option to do this on your own.

 Logging Made Easy can:
 - Show where administrative commands are being run on enrolled devices